Where you can pay tribute to Queen Elizabeth II

 Councils around the country are flying flags at half mast and putting out their own condolence books too, said Karen Thomas, chief executive of Taituarā, the national membership organisation for local government professionals.

-While there had been no official instruction for councils, Thomas said she had had messages from about 20 people within councils saying they were taking steps to honour the queen, including by placing condolence books either in their libraries or main council buildings.
+While there had been no official instruction for councils, Thomas said she had had messages from about 20 people within councils saying they were taking steps to honour the Queen, including by placing condolence books either in their libraries or main council buildings.

 People can visit their local council's website or social media for information on where to pay their respects.